 For more information about GDA’s BAME members’ network, contact [email protected] or call 07990 363763.

-Have a look at some of the highlights from our BAME network activities this year:
+Have a look at some of the highlights from our BAME network activities in 2019: